gflarity/nervous/README.md

 ## Quick Start:

+1. Install/setup Graphite (optional)
-0) Install Graphite, edit the config in ./bin/nervous file, if you don't have graphite then change system_type to 'stdout' instead.
+1. edit the config in ./bin/nervous file, if you don't have graphite then change system_type to 'stdout' instead.

-1)
+1.
     cd plugins
     npm install ../example_plugins/*
     cd ../
     ./bin/nervous

 Note this is under construction.
 Soon there will be make install support.
 I'm considering including optional support for forever.